katie-rey/udemy-algorithm-notes/sorting-algorithms.md

 ## Quick Sort

-Like merge sort, exploits the fact that arrays of 0 or 1 element are alays sorting Chooses the first element in the array and deciphers whether the other elements should sit before or after.
+Like merge sort, exploits the fact that arrays of 0 or 1 element are alays sorting.
+Chooses the first element in the array and deciphers whether the other elements should sit before or after.
-The chosen element is then moved to its correct index in the array - also called the pivot point It then sorts the left hand side in a similar way.
+The chosen element is then moved to its correct index in the array - also called the pivot point.
+It then sorts the left hand side in a similar way.

 **Time complexity best - O(n log n)**